Have you ever wondered how you can, on demand, tap into your intuition and super-ness?

 You can only create choices when you consciously disengage from conditioned and conditional thinking!

-Conditioned thinking is unconscious thinking and certainly not mindful, present thinking.
+Just like conditioned communication = unconscious communication, conditioned thinking = unconscious thinking.
+It is not mindful, nor present thinking.
 It is a repetitive repetition of re-actions you feel compelled to enact or react to, because you have been conditioned to think that this is the way things are done.
 Or the “right” way.

 Conditioned is unconscious.